 The Municipal Manager as head of the administration is responsible and accountable for tasks and functions as provided for in Section 55 of the Systems Act, other functions/tasks as provided for in legislation, as well as functions delegated by the Executive Mayor and Council.
 The municipal manager is responsible for the implementation of the IDP and SDBIP under the direction and guidance of the Municipal Council.
-The Municipal Manager is supported by a team of executive managers appointed in terms of Section 57 of the Municipal Systems Act, 32 of 2000.
-Mr Heinrich Mettler has been appointed in this position and can be contacted at tel: 023 541 1320 or email: mettler@pamun.gov.za.
-The Municipal Manager complies with the Minimum Competency Regulations.
+The Municipal Manager is supported by a team of executive managers appointed in terms of Section 56 of the Municipal Systems Act, 32 of 2000.

+The position has recently been filled by Mrs A Vorster pending approval of the MEC for Local Government.
+The Municipal Manager and can be contacted at tel: 023 541 1320 or email: anneleen@pamun.gov.za.